 The first step was to determine if mum was eligible for testing.
 This was simple - yes she was.
 They looked at her medical records, acknowledged FTD can be caused by a gene mutation and therefore agreed to what is called 'diagnostic testing' (I'll explain what this means later in the blog).
 The second step was for mum to provide blood samples, and I was worried about this.
 Symptoms were getting worse and I wasn't sure if someone sticking a needle in her arm would freak her out, but she smashed it like an absolute boss, weirdly with a creepy smile on her face all the way through...
 Finally, the third step was to wait 6 months.

 I'm just gonna do a quick pit stop to let you know that this is really f*cking difficult to explain...
 I'll do my best without making it sound too boring or technical (although I bloody love it).

-It is estimated there are circa 20,000 - 25,000 genes in a human body.
+It is estimated there are circa 20,000 - 25,000 genes in the human body.
 Research shows FTD can be caused by a mutation in only 1 single gene, so it's pretty hard to find.
 Some amazing genetic specialists, however, identified the main 3 genes which, if mutated, will cause FTD.
 These genes have names and are called:

 To make it easier, the genetic specialist completed a 'gene panel test'.
-This is a test which analyses multiple genes at once for FTD associated mutations.
+This is a test which analyses multiple genes at once for FTD-associated mutations.
 Focused panels contain a select set of genes or gene regions that have known or suspected associations with the disease, which is useful given the 3 main genes are already recognised.

 Now before I continue, I have done a lot of research about this, but genetics is very complicated and I only briefly know about the areas which impact me.
 I have read countless articles and study papers so felt somewhat confident when speaking to professionals.